 An annotated bibliography is a list of citations to books, articles, and other materials that also includes a short statement about the work's value.
-Click on a link below to learn how to write an annotated bibliography according to the appropriate style for your class.
+Click on a link above to learn how to write an annotated bibliography according to the appropriate style for your class.

 Also check out the Writing Center's YouTube video How to Write an Annotated Bibliography.

 What is the Purpose of Writing a Bibliography?

 Taking other people's ideas and presenting them as your own is a violation of college policy.
 When you are writing a research paper, you must tell your readers which ideas were not your own.
 A bibliography will help you do this.